Demetkarakus/network-routing-project/README.md

 - SSH-only remote management for device hardening
 - Connectivity and security validation using ping and CLI testing

+## Implementation Evidence

+### Network Topology

+The topology shows the multi-site network design connecting London, Leeds, Liverpool and Leicester using Cisco routers, Layer 2 switches and end devices.

 ![Network Topology](network-topology.png)

+---

+### OSPF Configuration

+OSPF was configured as the main dynamic routing protocol to support communication between the four branch sites and allow routes to be advertised automatically.

 ![OSPF Configuration](ospf-configuration.png)

+---

+### VLAN Configuration

+VLANs were implemented to separate departments such as Finance, Executive and Employees.
+This improves network organisation, segmentation and security.

 ![VLAN Configuration](vlan-configuration.png)

+---

+### ACL and Firewall Rules

+Access Control Lists were configured to control traffic flow and restrict unauthorised access, including limiting internet access to approved London branch devices.

 ![ACL Firewall Rules](acl-firewall-rules.png)

+---

+### Connectivity Testing

+Ping testing was used to verify communication between devices across different branches and confirm that routing and VLAN connectivity were working correctly.

 ![Connectivity Testing](connectivity-testing.png)

+---

+### Internet Access Restriction Testing

+Security testing confirmed that non-authorised branch devices were blocked from accessing external networks, while permitted London devices were able to reach the internet.

 ![Internet Access Blocked](internet-access-blocked.png)

+---

 ## Testing and Validation